mprice36/NIEM.github.io/reference/tools/ssgt/options/index.md

 ### Change Release

 By default, the SSGT is set to the latest NIEM release.
-You can change the SSGT to use a different release by selecting a different one from the drop-down.
+You can change the SSGT to use a different release by selecting a different one from the drop-down list.

 ![Change Release](./images/change-release.png)